deviodigital/delivery-drivers-for-woocommerce/README.txt

 4. Order details display (theme in use: [CannaBiz](https://www.wpdispensary.com/downloads/cannabiz/))
 5. Delivery Driver information displayed on customer's order details page
 6. Google Maps Directions for delivery driver from Store address to Customer address
+7. Drivery dashboard for admins, showing delivery drivers details

 == Changelog ==

+= 2.6 =
+*   Added driver dashboard for admins, displaying delivery drivers data in a table in `admin/ddwc-dashboard-shortcode.php`
+*   Added 2 action hooks for the admin driver dashboard delivery drivers table in `admin/ddwc-dashboard-shortcode.php`
+*   Added 3 filters for the admin driver dashboard delivery drivers table in `admin/ddwc-dashboard-shortcode.php`
+*   Updated CSS for admin's driver dashboard delivery drivers table in `public/css/ddwc-public.css`
+*   Updated text strings for localization in `languages/ddwc.pot`
+*   General code cleanup throughout multiple files in the plugin

 = 2.5.1 =
 *   Bugfix that made the Bulk Edit options empty if no users with `driver` role found in `admin/class-ddwc-admin.php`